-Jacob and I had been cycle through central Asia for over 4000km.
+Jacob and I had been cycling through central Asia for over 4,000 kilometres.
 It had been a relatively comfortable existence thus far, I had not suffered from injury, experienced discomfort or saddle sores until the ride from Agra to the Nepali border.
-During this period, due to our Kathmandu Christmas deadline, I had very little down … More Cycle Touring Nepal.
+During this period, due to our Kathmandu Christmas deadline, I had very little … More Cycle Touring Nepal.
 Chapter 2: The Final Leg, Kathmandu for Christmas

 During our first week in India I developed a sense of frustration, I felt that I had lost the enthusiasm for the cycle tour.
 We had been sedentary for some time, however, it should be said that much of this was unavoidable due to the processing time for my Indian visa in Islamabad.
 The preceding … More Cycle Touring India.
 Chapter 2: To McLeod Ganj.